Chris Sievey: Early appearances and No. 73 (1985–1988)

 Sievey's earliest television appearance was on the children's television show TX, with an in-character interview as Frank Sidebottom, shortly after the release of his first Zonophone EP.
-The following year, Sievey guest starred on the sixth season of British television series No 73, after which he, portraying Frank, would become a regular cast member for its final two seasons (the character generally credited as played by 'Francis Sidebottom').
+The following year, Sievey guest starred on the sixth season of British television series No 73, after which he, portraying Frank, would become a regular cast member for its final two series (the character generally credited as played by 'Francis Sidebottom').
 Sievey would be carried over to the show's short-lived spin-off, 7T3, portraying Frank in two early episodes and (credited under his own name) two one-off characters in the latter half of the series: Big Jake, the theme park ghost, and Reg the Greengrocer.
 Reg is one of the few examples of Sievey playing a character on television not related to Frank Sidebottom.

 Frank Sidebottom's Fantastic Shed Show / What's Up Doc?
 (1989–1998)

 Three years following the end of 7T3, Frank became a regular cast member on the fourth, and final, season of the children's TV series Motormouth.
 After Motormouths cancellation, Frank was given his own show, titled Frank Sidebottom's Fantastic Shed Show, a television programme shown in 1992 featuring Sievey as fictional character Frank Sidebottom.
 Guests included Caroline Aherne, Phil Cornwell, Midge Ure, Gerry Anderson, the Farm, Pop Will Eat Itself, Oceanic and Keith Chegwin.
 The show was produced by Dave Behrens for Yorkshire Television and was shown on ITV.
 The show only went on for one season.
 Following its conclusion, Sievey became a regular cast member on the first two seasons of What's Up Doc?
 On the show, as well playing Frank, Sievey would portray Mr. Fantastico, removed after the first season, and Life with the Amoebas.

 Throughout the rest of the 1990s, Frank's television appearances would lessen, not attaching himself as a regular cast of anything, but making occasional appearances.